 So what better way to celebrate the charity’s 10th anniversary than with a trek to Everest Base Camp where more medical research could be conducted along the way?

 The research this time involved blood tests, collecting various swab samples, and detailed ultrasounds of our hearts and lungs.
-Together with the other trek group leaders, Andy and I also wore a special physiological monitoring vest and pulse oximeter.
+Together with the other trek group leaders, I also wore a special physiological monitoring vest and pulse oximeter.
 These assessed our heart rate, ECG, breathing rate, and sleeping positions as we ascended up the mountain.
 After a day of testing at ‘sea level’ in Kathmandu (1400m), we all flew out to Lukla (2800m) high in the Himalayas where the trek begins.
 It took 11 days in total to trek to Base Camp, with acclimatisation and medical testing days in Namche (3440m) and Pheriche (4270m).

 Whilst the team have published a number of articles about their findings, and presented across the globe, their results have never formally been fed back to the Sherpa community who have supported them since their first visit to the Everest region.
 As part of the 10th anniversary trek a very successful conference was held in Namche for all of the Sherpas who had either helped with the expeditions so far, or were involved in the studies in 2013.